crucifix illustration

 “Why do you see the speck in your neighbour’s eye but do not notice the log in your own eye?
 Or how can you say to your neighbour, “Let me take the speck out of your eye,” while the plank is still in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to take the speck out of your neighbour’s eye.”Matthew 7:3-5 (NLT)

-Somebody once said that there are 2 kinds of criticism: Constructive Criticism and Destructive Criticism.
+Somebody once said there are two kinds of criticism: Constructive Criticism and Destructive Criticism.
 Constructive Criticism is when I criticise you.
 Destructive Criticism is when you criticise me.
 It’s tongue-in-cheek, but there’s truth in that.

 How do you know if you have succumbed to this spirit?
-Well, if you’re reading this thinking to yourself, “Gee, I hope so and so reads this because this is exactly what she needs to hear!” then chances are good that you have fallen victim to a religious spirit.
+Well, if you’re reading this thinking, “Gee, I hope so and so reads this because this is exactly what she needs to hear!” then chances are good that you have fallen victim to a religious spirit.

-The irony is that those who feel that this truth is for someone else are nine times out of ten the very ones who need to hear it the most.
+The irony is that those who feel this truth is for someone else are often the ones who need to hear it the most.
 Sadly, a religious spirit has a blinding and deceiving effect on the hearts of those seduced by it.
 Jesus called the Pharisees “blind leaders of the blind.”

 Then, we know we have succumbed to religious hypocrisy when…